MortonArb-ForestEcology/Tree_Distribution_Database/README.md

   Functions: extract_PRISM (This single function will extract the appropriate climatic statistics from each layer of interest and append it to the existing data frame)

+## Compile_occurrencePt_datasets.R
+   Purpose: outdated version of step 2?

+## extract_ITRDB.R
+   Purpose: loop example from Shannon, consider removing to sagebrush folder

+## set_workingdirectory.R
+   Purpose: a file to tell the computer which file address to use in each of our workflow scripts based on the system of the computer that is running during this script.
+This file still needs to be filled in for each user's system and the change in file address needs to be implemented across the rest of the workflow scripts.

 # 1. sagebrush folder
 Within folder "sagebrush", files are numbered in order of workflow